The Root Canal Treatment Myth

 Need another reason not to delay root canal treatment?
 How about this: A natural tooth that's saved via root canal treatment and restoration helps you avoid the problems that commonly occur when teeth must be removed.
 These include unwanted tooth migration or shifting, which can lead to difficulties in chewing; the need for bridgework or dental implants, which may be costly and complicated; and even the eventual loss of bone structure from the area of the missing tooth.

-Causes of Root Canal Problems
+Causes and Expectations of Root Canal Treatment

 Following root canal treatment, your tooth may feel some sensitivity or tenderness for a few days.
 Over-the-counter pain relievers like ibuprofen are generally effective in relieving discomfort, but prescription medications may also be given if needed.
 During this period, it may help to avoid biting hard on the affected tooth.
 All of these symptoms, however, should be temporary.